 It is often argued that the best case for patents is in the pharmaceutical industry.
-The fixed cost of innovation is large, with estimates of the average cost of bringing a single new drug to market as high as \$800 million in current dollars.
-Patent protection is more limited than in other industries: because of the lengthy gap between discovery and approval of a new drug, the effective monopoly protection is estimated to last only 12 years - plus the 3-5 year extensions, as allowed by the Drug Price Competition and Patent Term Restoration Act (Hatch-Waxman) of September 1984.
-Indeed, according to industry surveys, the only industry in which patents are thought to play an important role in bringing new products to market is the pharmaceutical industry.
+The fixed cost of innovation is large, with estimates of the average cost of bringing a single new drug to market as high as \$800 million in year 2000 dollars.1 Patent protection is more limited than in other industries: because of the lengthy gap between discovery and approval of a new drug, the effective monopoly protection is estimated to last only 12 years - plus the 3-5 year extensions, as allowed by the Drug Price Competition and Patent Term Restoration (Hatch-Waxman) Act of September 1984.2 Indeed, according to the industry surveys mentioned in earlier chapters, the only industry in which patents are thought to play an important role in bringing new products to market is the pharmaceutical industry.

 The pharmaceutical industry is worthy of special consideration also for another, complementary, reason.
-The technology operated by the pharmaceutical industry - the chemical and industrial processes, through which medicines are produced, packaged, and shipped - seems to fit the constant returns to scale hypothesis almost perfectly.
+The technology operated by the pharmaceutical industry - the chemical and industrial processes through which medicines are produced, packaged, and shipped - seems to fit the constant returns to scale hypothesis almost perfectly.
 That is, the cost of shipping the ten millionth container of medicine is about the same as that of shipping the first.
-Thus the many complaints about the pharmaceutical companies not shipping medicines to poor countries - even poor African consumers would be willing to pay the actual few additional cents needed to produce the medicine.
+Thus the many complaints about the pharmaceutical companies not shipping medicines to poor countries - even poor African consumers would be willing to pay the actual few additional cents needed to produce the additional medicine.

 Also, and again, since the Hatch-Waxman Act of 1984, producers of generic drugs have found it easier to enter the market, so much so that, according to the CBO, in the U.S. generic drugs reached 43% of the prescription segment in 1996, versus 19% twenty two years earlier.
-The Pharmaceutical Research and Manufacturers of America (PhRMA) reports their share at 47% in 2001, and increasing.
+The Pharmaceutical Research and Manufacturers of America (PhRMA) reports their share to be in the interval 42%-58% in 20063.
 In areas such as Latin America, Europe, India, and other Asian countries, the portion of the drug market occupied by generics is even higher.
 Consequently, as soon as the patent expires, the incumbent monopolist may expect to face competition by a growing number of generic producers, selling at prices a lot closer to marginal cost than the patented medicine did.
-In the U.S. generic drugs are available at prices that are between 30% and 80% lower than the originally patented product.
+In the U.S. generic drugs are available at prices that are between 30% and 80% lower than the originally patented product.4 total, followed by Europe's 29% and Japan's 11%.

-Finally, the global drug market is geographically concentrated, with sales in the US accounting for about 48% of the total, followed by Europe's 29% and Japan's 11%.
 Why is this?
 The fixed cost of creating a new medicine is very high, it is argued, as a consequence, new drugs are expensive and only consumers in rich countries can afford them.
-Nevertheless, other markets are growing, and the development of China and India will soon lead to a substantial change in the world distribution of market shares.
+Nevertheless, other markets are growing, and the economic development of China and India will soon lead to a substantial change in the world distribution of market shares.